nf-core/website/CODE_OF_CONDUCT.md

 * If there is a publicly available record (e.g. mailing list record, a screenshot).
 * Any additional information.

-After you file a report, one or more of ouur safety officers, will contact you to follow up on your report.
+After you file a report, one or more members of our Safety Team, will contact you to follow up on your report.

 ## Who will read and handle reports